Frieze Seoul 2022

 Public Days: September 3–5, 2022

-Alexander Gray Associates presents a selection of recent and historical paintings, sculptures, and works on paper by Frank Bowling, Ricardo Brey, Melvin Edwards, Harmony Hammond, Jennie C. Jones, Steve Locke, Betty Parsons, Hassan Sharif, Valeska Soares, and Jack Whitten.
+Alexander Gray Associates presented a selection of recent and historical paintings, sculptures, and works on paper by Frank Bowling, Ricardo Brey, Melvin Edwards, Harmony Hammond, Jennie C. Jones, Steve Locke, Betty Parsons, Hassan Sharif, Valeska Soares, and Jack Whitten.
 Continuing the Gallery’s commitment to spotlighting artists who challenge conceptual and formal conventions, the Gallery’s display foregrounds innovative approaches to abstraction, materiality, and representation.

 For decades, Frank Bowling challenged the limits of abstraction.
 Bowling’s paintings like Worpswedevisit (Green Mansions) (1981) incorporate autobiography and the legacy of the African diaspora into their compositions through the use of swirling plumes of acrylic pigment whose earthy tones simultaneously suggest water and geological strata.
 A monument to the artist’s investigation into color and form, the strict formalism of Worpswedevisit (Green Mansions) is undercut by its title, which references a 1904 novel set near Guyana, his childhood home.